paulpatarinski/Xamarin.Forms.Plugins/SVG/README.md

 		};
 ```

-In the example my svg source is located under the Images folder in the PluginSampleApp project.
+In the example my SVG file is located under the Images folder in the PluginSampleApp project.
+The SvgAssembly is a reference to the assembly containing the svg/xaml file.

 # License
 Licensed under main repo license